naeramarth7/clean-greader/README.md

 ### Theme's not displayed in the Settings

 As of tiny tiny rss 1.15.3, themes require to provide a version they support.
 Sadly, tiny tiny rss supports only providing a single specific version number.
 If this number provided by the theme does not match your tiny tiny rss version, the theme won't be available.
-To manually change this number, see the version attribute in [package.json](https://github.com/naeramarth7/clean-greader/blob/fa682dcb2d0f0d3f45daf1b9d77a4bde01e10f11/package.json#L3), change it to the tiny tiny rss version and rebuild the css file (see *Rebuild the main.css file* above).
+To manually change this number, see the version attribute with "1." prefix in [package.json](https://github.com/naeramarth7/clean-greader/blob/fa682dcb2d0f0d3f45daf1b9d77a4bde01e10f11/package.json#L3), change it to the tiny tiny rss version and rebuild the css file (see *Rebuild the main.css file* above).

 Please, feel free to open a PR if needed.